Shivlingam

 word which means Shiv’s Sign / Symbol (ling).

-If we see lingam it contains two parts
+we see lingam it contains two parts Lingam and yoni.
+The picture

-Lingam and yoni.
-The picture of Mount Kailash resembles the lingam and
+of Mount Kailash resembles the lingam and yoni.
+So we can say that

-yoni.
-So we can say that shivlings are smaller version of Mount Kailash
+shivlings are smaller version of Mount Kailash and in Shivlings

-and in Shivlings we are actually worshiping Mount Kailash.
+we are actually worshiping Mount Kailash.

 Mount

-Kailash is important because 4 rivers Brahmputra, Indus, Sutlej and
+Kailash is important because 4 rivers Brahmputra, Indus, Sutlej

-we pour water on the shivlings.
-We pour water because water is a coolant
+be true because we pour water on the shivlings.
+We pour water because

-and nuclear power requires coolant.
-Thus our act of pouring water on
+water is a coolant and nuclear power requires coolant.
+Thus our

-Shivling is representation that we are cooling the nuclear plant because
+act of pouring water on Shivling is representation that we are cooling

-if we don’t use coolant nuclear plant could explode causing destruction
+the nuclear plant because if we don’t use coolant nuclear

-(as they say it happens when Lord Shiv is God of Destruction).
-Thus
+when Lord Shiv is God of Destruction).
+Thus to cool Lord Shiv we

-to cool Lord Shiv we pour water so that they don’t get hot and
+pour water so that they don’t get hot and explode.

-The way we put tilak on the shiv lingam
+way we put tilak on the shiv lingam is 3 lines.
+This resembles the

-is 3 lines.
-This resembles the lines on the face of Mount Kailash.
-Thus
+lines on the face of Mount Kailash.
+Thus we could say actually we

-we could say actually we are worshipping Mount Kailash in Shivlings.
+are worshipping Mount Kailash in Shivlings.

 There